SemanticComputing/python-arpa-linker/README.md

 # ARPA linker
-Tool for linking resources with ARPA
+Tool for linking resources to an RDF graph with an [ARPA](https://github.com/jiemakel/arpa) service

 ```
-usage: arpa.py [-h] [--fi FI] [--fo FO] [--rdfclass RDFCLASS] [--prop PROP]
+usage: arpa.py [-h] [--fi INPUT_FORMAT] [--fo OUTPUT_FORMAT]
+               [--rdf_class CLASS] [--prop PROPERTY]
-               [--ignore [IGNORE [IGNORE ...]]] [--minngram N]
+               [--ignore [TERM [TERM ...]]] [--min_ngram N] [--no_duplicates]
-               input output tprop arpa
+               input output target_property arpa

-Link resources with ARPA.
+Link resources to an RDF graph with ARPA.

 positional arguments:
   input                 Input rdf file
   output                Output file
-  tprop                 Target property for the matches
+  target_property       Target property for the matches
   arpa                  ARPA service URL

 optional arguments:
   -h, --help            show this help message and exit
-  --fi FI               Input file format (rdflib parser).
+  --fi INPUT_FORMAT     Input file format (rdflib parser).
 Will be guessed if
                         omitted.
-  --fo FO               Output file format (rdflib serializer).
+  --fo OUTPUT_FORMAT    Output file format (rdflib serializer).
 Default is
                         turtle.
-  --rdfclass RDFCLASS   Process only subjects of the given type (goes through
+  --rdf_class CLASS     Process only subjects of the given type (goes through
                         all subjects by default).
-  --prop PROP           Property that's value is to be used in matching.
+  --prop PROPERTY       Property that's value is to be used in matching.
                         Default is skos:prefLabel.
-  --ignore [IGNORE [IGNORE ...]]
+  --ignore [TERM [TERM ...]]
                         Terms that should be ignored even if matched
-  --minngram N          The minimum ngram length that is considered a match.
+  --min_ngram N         The minimum ngram length that is considered a match.
                         Default is 1.
+  --no_duplicates       Remove duplicate matches based on the 'label' returned
+                        by the ARPA service.
+Here 'duplicate' means an
+                        individual with the same label.
+Note that the response
+                        from the service has to include a 'label' variable for
+                        this to work.
 ```

 The arguments can also be read from a file using "@" (example arg file "arpa.args"):